-These objectives apply to all aspects of the school and members of the school community, including developing policies, making decisions, delivering services and employing people.
+These duties apply to all aspects of the school and members of the school community, including developing policies, making decisions, delivering services and employing people.

 Children